 Contact Moriah Hall email@example.com in the MPH program to schedule an initial meeting.

 Complete the submatriculation application here and schedule a meeting with your major advisor and then Dr. Neil McDowell in the College Advising Office (120 Claudia Cohen Hall).

 Return the signed submatriculation application to Moriah Hall firstname.lastname@example.org to receive the full MPH application and instructions.

 - To begin in the spring: November 1

 - To begin in the summer: April 1

-Applications to the MPH program will be reviewed holistically, looking at coursework and GPA, as well as demonstrated interest in public health through volunteer and internship experiences.
+Applications to the MPH program will be reviewed holistically, looking at coursework and GPA (must have a minimum of 3.0 for undergraduate GPA), as well as demonstrated interest in public health through volunteer and internship experiences.
 This submatriculation program is highly competitive.
 All qualified applicants will be interviewed as part of the application process.
 Submatriculants will meet regularly with their MPH advisor to ensure success in the submatriculation program while fulfilling the requirements of their undergraduate program.